Elder Abuse Must Be Reported.

 - Fraud is when someone forges the victim’s signature or illegally gains power of attorney for an elderly person.

+Elder abuse cases require the skill and expertise of a good lawyer, so your loved one’s rights will be protected.
 If one of your elder loved ones is suffering mistreatment at the hands of another person or an institution, you need to contact a lawyer promptly.
-Only a lawyer who has experience handling these cases can guide you through the tangled laws regarding the exploitation of our elder family members.
+Only a lawyer who has experience handling elder abuse cases can guide you through the tangled laws regarding the exploitation of our elder family members.
 A lawyer can stop the mistreatment and get your loved one to a safe house.
 If your loved one died as a result of this abusive treatment, an attorney can file a claim on your behalf.
 You may be eligible to collect compensation for the loss of your relative, but you won’t know unless you confer with an attorney.
-Kane & Vital is ready to help with your case
+Kane & Vital is ready to help with your case.